Close up of eye demonstrating droopy eyelid

 Droopy Eyelid

 However, in extreme cases, the lid can cover a large proportion of the eye, causing vision to be impaired.
+Let’s explore what the condition is, the symptoms and the droopy eyelid treatment choices available.

 What are droopy eyelids?

-Symptoms of droopy eyelids
+Symptoms of Droopy Eyelids

-In extreme cases however, you may find that the drooping of the eyelid will start to impede your vision, especially if it covers your pupil.
+In extreme cases, however, you may find that the drooping of the eyelid will start to impede your vision, especially if it covers your pupil.

 If you notice that you are having rapid onset ptosis, over the space of a few days or weeks, you should see a doctor immediately.
 Often, there will be accompanying symptoms, such as headaches, loss of vision or a dramatic change in the size of your pupils.